+1

-- Check the condition of substrates, e.g. new or existing - Check the types of substrate, e.g. timber, plastic, or metal - Use the correct preparation processes for the types of substrate to include cleaning, priming, de-greasing, and sealing - Prepare paint following correct processes, as appropriate, to - include stirring/mixing/straining and viscosity Select the appropriate equipment to apply the paint depending on the material, substrate, and quantity of work - Take into consideration the effects of temperature, on paint, e.g. humidity levels and weather conditions for external work - Protect surrounding areas to include coverage of floors/features and signage to avoid effects on people - Select appropriate spray equipment e.g. HVLP, airless, electro-static, and pressure feed - Apply spray paints, following COSHH and manufacturer's guidelines for the type of substrate, e.g. primer, undercoat, and gloss - Use large scale masking aids for 'cutting in'/producing accurate lines - Clean and thoroughly maintain spray equipment - Regularly check the quality of the painting by opacity tests to ensure consistent coverage - Check film thickness by WFT (wet film thickness) or DFT (dry film thickness) - Refer to other trades where problems emerge (immediately or at a later stage) for investigation, e.g. water stain - Check that the quality of finish meets the specification, to include no defects, and take any correction action
+The individual shall be able to: Check condition of substrate e.g. new or existing Check type of substrate e.g. timber, plastic or metal use the correct preparation process for the type of substrate to include: Cleaning, priming, de-greasing, sealing Prepare the paint following the correct process, as appropriate, to include: stirring/mixing/straining and viscosity required Select the appropriate equipment to apply the paint depending on the material, substrate and quantity of work Take into consideration the effects of temperature, on paint e.g. humidity levels and weather conditions for external work Protect the surrounding area to include: coverage of floors/features and signage to avoid effects on people Select the appropriate spray equipment e.g. HVLP, airless, electro-static and pressure feed Apply spray paint, following COSHH and manufacturer's guidelines for the type of substrate e.g. primer, undercoat and gloss Use large scale masking aids for 'cutting in'/producing accurate lines Clean and thoroughly maintain spray equipment Regularly check the quality of the painting by opacity test to ensure consistent coverage Check film thickness by WFT (wet film thickness) or DFT (dry film thickness) Refer to other trades where problems emerge (immediately or at a later stage) for investigation e.g. water stain Check quality of finish meets specification to include no defects and take any correction action

+7 Apply Wallpaper 15

+/ 11.7 ID

+Methods of production including: wet embossing, laminating, dry embossing, heat expansion, particles on to wet adhesive Methods of printing to include: block, screen, machine, wet, dry and embossing Types of pattern to include: set/straight match, drop/offset match and random/free match Range of papers (including specialist) and their characteristics: pulps, anaglypta, washable, vinyl, duplex, simplex, fabric-backed vinyl, paper-backed fabrics, hand-print, paper-backed vinyl, warps/weft less, lincrusta, supadurables, flock, hessian, metallic, glass fibre, foil and damp The situations when lining paper is required including: solvent-painted Wall and excessive making good Methods of trimming: pre-trimmed and remove selvedge The importance of accurate trimming when removing a selvedge Methods of jointing, for paper types to include: butt, overlap and cut International performance symbols e.g. spongeable, peelable and off-set match Types of adhesive e.g. cellulose and starch and their suitability for different papers Pasting methods in relation to the range of papers: pasting machine, Brush, roller, ready pasted and past the wall